 Scott began his practice of law in Michigan where he primarily handled criminal defense and family law cases.
 Scott quickly earned a reputation for getting results for his clients through his willingness to stand up for their rights.
 After practicing for eight weeks, Scott gained significant recognition when he was held in contempt by the Hon.
 Kenneth Post because he refused to allow his client to be forced to make statements in violation of his 5th Amendment rights.
 Scott quickly won his appeal before the Michigan Supreme Court suspended the judge for 30 days as a result of the judge's wrongful actions.

 Scott was invited to attend the National Criminal Defense College on a full scholarship and also attended the Criminal Defense Attorneys of Michigan Trial College where he was able to further develop the skills and strategies through one-on-one instruction from some of the top criminal defense attorneys from both the state of Michigan and across the country.
 This quickly led to Scott gaining a reputation for taking cases to trial with success.
 Scott has made it a priority to stay on the forefront of developing law and in honing his craft through his experiences and with routine attendance at legal training seminars.

-Scott was recently admitted to practice law in the state of Florida and then began working at Cohen Grossman, Attorneys at Law.
+Scott was recently admitted to practice law in the state of Florida and then began working at Cohen Law Group.
 Scott handles criminal defense and family law cases, but also handles first party property damage claims all over the state.